stolostron/rhacm-docs/about/gdpr_readiness.md

 * How are credentials that are used by the application to access data sources collected and stored?
 * How is data collected by the application removed as needed?

 This is not a definitive list of the types of data that are collected by the {{site.data.keyword.product}} platform.
 It is provided as an example for consideration.
-If you have any questions about the types of data, contact IBM.
+If you have any questions about the types of data, contact Red Hat.

 ## Data storage
 {: #datastorage}

 The {{site.data.keyword.product}} platform persists technical data that is related to configuration and management of the platform in stateful stores on local or remote file systems as configuration files or in databases.
-Consideration must be given to securing all data at rest.
+Consideration must be given to secure all data at rest.
 The {{site.data.keyword.product}} platform supports encryption of data at rest in stateful stores that use `dm-crypt`.

 The following items highlight the areas where data is stored, which you might want to consider for GDPR.

 * **Platform Configuration Data:** The {{site.data.keyword.product}} platform configuration can be customized by updating a configuration YAML file with properties for general settings, Kubernetes, logs, network, Docker, and other settings.
 This data is used as input to the {{site.data.keyword.product}} platform installer for deploying one or more nodes.
 The properties also include an administrator user ID and password that are used for bootstrap.
-For more information, see [Customizing the cluster](../installer/3.2.2/config_yaml.md).
+For more information, see [Customizing the cluster](../installer/3.2.2/config_yaml.md). <!--there should be a new link here-->
 * **Kubernetes Configuration Data:** Kubernetes cluster state data is stored in a distributed key-value store, `etcd`.
-* **User Authentication Data, including User IDs and passwords:** User ID and password management are handled through a client enterprise LDAP directory.
-Users and groups that are defined in LDAP can be added to {{site.data.keyword.product}} platform teams and assigned access roles. {{site.data.keyword.product}} platform stores the email address and user ID from LDAP, but does not store the password. {{site.data.keyword.product}} platform stores the group name and upon login, caches the available groups to which a user belongs.
+* **User Authentication Data, including User IDs and passwords:** User ID and password management are handled through a client enterprise LDAP directory. <!--is enterprise the correct language since this is open source?
+I think it should be changed to client subscription--> Users and groups that are defined in LDAP can be added to {{site.data.keyword.product}} platform teams and assigned access roles. {{site.data.keyword.product}} platform stores the email address and user ID from LDAP, but does not store the password. {{site.data.keyword.product}} platform stores the group name and upon login, caches the available groups to which a user belongs.
 Group membership is not persisted in any long-term way.
 Securing user and group data at rest in the enterprise LDAP must be considered. {{site.data.keyword.product}} platform also includes an authentication service, Open ID Connect (OIDC) that interacts with the enterprise directory and maintains access tokens.
 This service uses MongoDB as a backing store.
 * **Service authentication data, including user IDs and passwords:** Credentials that are used by {{site.data.keyword.product}} platform components for inter-component access are defined as Kubernetes Secrets.
 All Kubernetes resource definitions are persisted in the `etcd` key-value data store.
 Initial credentials values are defined in the platform configuration data as Kubernetes Secret configuration YAML files.
 For more information, see [Managing Secrets](../applications/managing_secrets.md).
 * **Helm chart data:** {{site.data.keyword.product}} platform includes a catalog of containerized software and services that you can browse and install in your cluster from Helm charts.
 The Helm service persists configuration data in a MongoDB backing store.
 * **GlusterFS storage file system:** You can use GlusterFS storage in your clusters.
 Consideration must be given to encrypting the volumes where GlusterFS storage is deployed.